pinjuf/sshchat/README.md

 To run, simply execute `sshchat.py`.

 Now users can connect to it over SSH (standard port is 2222).
 When logging in for the first time, they must enter a password, which they must use if they wish to login with the same username again.
-Passwords are reset each runtime.
+Passwords are stored in a pickle file.
 > Note that an interactive SSH session is necesarry.

 User can now send messages by typing text and using backspace to correct mistakes.